 There are key construction issues to bear in mind to ensure basements are properly designed and built – water ingress and structural stability of the existing superstructure are the main areas of concern and it's crucial to get this work right because any failures will be very difficult and expensive to rectify later on.

 Building regulations apply when constructing or refurbishing a basement so it's important get the help of professionals to assess things like the geology and hydrology (earth and water) of the site, foundation design and waterproofing.
-For your specific project it's best to contact your
+For your specific project it's best to